Bremen Motorhome Rental in Germany

 Bremerhaven, as well as being Germany’s port on the North Sea, is also home to the Klimahaus, an educational facility that has exhibits in rooms that replicate the planet’s various climates.
 The port is about 40 minutes north by Bremen campervan hire.

 Drive to Hamburg, Hanover or the Netherlands

 Driving your Bremen motorhome rental to the west you will reach the Netherlands with its multitude of flower fields and traditional windmills, while driving east you can visit Hamburg, the second largest city in Germany which was built where three rivers meet and is often referred to as the ‘Venice of the North’ due to its many canals and bridges.

 South of Bremen is the city of Hannover, about a couple of hours by RV rental in Bremen and home to the largest exhibition center in the world.
-Sightseeing in this city is easy as red paint on the pavement, known as the Red Thread, marks out a 3-mile tourist route.
+Sightseeing in this city is easy as following red paint on the pavement.
+Known as the Red Thread, the red paint marks out a 3-mile tourist route.

 Berlin by Campervan Rental